What’s considered a job hopper, and how should you screen them? We break down everything you need to know when it comes to screening job hoppers.

-- Professional References: Conduct in-depth interviews with candidates’ listed references to get additional insight into their work experience and work ethic.
+- Reference Checks: Conduct in-depth interviews with candidates’ listed references to get additional insight into their work experience and work ethic.

 - Criminal Background Check: Perform county, state, national, and federal criminal checks on employees to help ensure a safe and secure work environment.

 Build A Team You Can Trust With Employment Verifications From GoodHire

 To hire qualified, trustworthy employees and best protect your company, use Employment Verifications from GoodHire.
 Verifications not only help to streamline the entire hiring process, but they also help to confirm that your candidate has the work experience they claim to have on their resume.
 With Employment Verifications, GoodHire helps you: